Cheney, WA 99004

 Eastern Washington University has hired Perkins+Will (P+W) to provide architectural/engineering pre-design services for the renovation and upgrade of the Pence Union Building (PUB).
 The goal of the pre-design is to establish a facility that will house programs which meets the expectations of EWU students as they relate to today’s modern student union building.
 P+W have the expertise to engage stakeholders and assist EWU in establishing the best balance of infrastructure and aesthetic improvements with appropriate building program elements.

-If I support this project, am I taking resources away from other campus building projects?
+Does this project take resources away from other campus building projects?

 - Not at all.
-A "yes" vote for the PUB does not mean a "no" vote for the Science Building or other university/academic construction projects.
+Funding the PUB redesign does not impact the Science Building or other university/academic construction projects.
 Academic buildings are supported by completly different funding sources.

 What will the redesigned PUB look like?

 - New renderings showing retail dining, student clubs and orgs space, and more can be found here.

 Will there be new dining options in the redesigned PUB?

 - Yes!
 We are excited to offer a larger, student-friendly dining area with enough space to bring in national food retail chains.

 How much will students have to pay for the redesign project?